The-Bear50/Becode_Bootcamp/README.md

 # Becode_Bootcamp

-This repo lists some of the knowledge acquired during my Bootcamp 💻 (for the remaining knowledge, come and talk to me! 🤵‍♂️)
+This repo lists some of the knowledge acquired during my Bootcamp 💻

+(for all the other knowledges, come and talk to me! 🤵‍♂️)